octue/octue-sdk-python/docs/index.md

 # Getting started

-Create and use data services with Twined, a framework from Octue.
+Twined is a python framework for creating and using data services and digital twins.

-This guide walks you through getting started with Twined to use an existing data service deployed in Google Cloud.
+This guide walks you through using an example Twined data service locally (the process for using a real one is almost identical).

-By the end, you will be able to use the Twined CLI to run an analysis on an example data service, sending it input data and receiving its output.
+By the end, you will be able to use the Twined CLI to run an analysis on a data service, sending it input data and receiving its output.

 ## Prerequisites